 The entire process takes less than 15 minutes.
 Response to treatment will vary with each patient.
 Most patients will require 1-3 sets of PRP injections.
 Each set of treatments is spaced 4-6 weeks apart.
 As PRP is obtained from your own blood, the risk of reaction is low.
 As with any injection, there is a small risk of injury to any structures in the area as well as a very small risk of infection.

 If you have chronic back pain that has not be relieved with other forms of treatment, you may be a candidate for PRP spinal injections.
-Please contact OPTIMAL Pain & Regenerative Medicine at 817-472-2140 for an initial consultation.
+Please contact OPTIMAL Pain & Regenerative Medicine.
 We serve the Dallas, Arlington and Fort Worth areas.

 PRP Therapy & BMAC FAQ

 - How do Platelet Rich Plasma (PRP), Bone Marrow Aspirate Concentrate (BMAC) stem cells and BioD Restore® (placental tissue graft) stem cells accelerate the healing process?